lenstronomy.Plots package

 Parameters:

-• index_macromodel – a list of indexes corresponding to the lens models with convergence to be subtracted
+• index_macromodel (list) – a list of indices corresponding to the lens models with convergence to be subtracted

-• colorbar_label – label for the color bar
+• label (str) – label for the color bar

-• crit_curve_color – color of the critical curves
+• critical_curve_color (str) – color of the critical curves

 Returns: